MWegenke/25hooksworkshop/README.md

 Also remember to fork and clone this to your own repo so if you push changes up you are not messing up other students (don't be that person).

+NOTE: StartingBlock, is not fully functional and has some errors... on purpose.